 Safety Considerations for LNG and LPG

-LPG, being stored under pressure, also presents safety concerns.
-The most significant risk associated with LPG is the possibility of leaks, which can result in a fire or explosion if ignited.
+LPG, stored under moderate pressure, has specific safety requirements.
+The International Maritime Organization (IMO) mandates rigorous checks to prevent leaks and minimize the risk of fire or explosion during transport.
+Specialized double-walled tanks and strict adherence to IMO regulations help ensure safe transit.
 Proper storage, regular inspection of equipment, and adherence to safety guidelines can help minimize the risk of accidents involving LPG.

 The Growing Importance of LNG and LPG in a Changing Energy Landscape